juhangsin/juhangsin.github.io/_posts/2019/2019-12-27-what-are-http-messages.md

 ---

 I worked as a frontend web dev for the past 2 years, that means that I'm only playing around with the data that was already provided to me.
-2 months ago, my friend has offered me a contract at his company as a backend dev, and my first task was working on an [authenication server](https://github.com/curveball/a12n-server) for the open-source project [framework](https://github.com/curveball) the team is building.
-When I was a frontend dev,these data was just there for me, "magically", waiting for me to use them, but now I have to build them from scratch.
+2 months ago, my friend has offered me a contract at his company as a backend dev, and my first task was working on an [authenication server](https://github.com/curveball/a12n-server) for an open-source project [framework](https://github.com/curveball) the team is building.
+When I was a frontend dev, these data was just there for me, "magically", waiting for me to use them, but now I have to build them from scratch.
 This post is about what I've learned about HTTP messages.

 ## Overview of HTTP messages